graphql/graphql-spec/spec/Section 3 -- Type System.md

          returns {true}.
       4. If argument type is Non-Null and a default value is not defined:
          - The `@deprecated` directive must not be applied to this argument.
-3. An object type may declare that it implements one or more unique interfaces.
+3. An object type may declare that it implements a list of one or more unique interfaces.
 4. An object type must be a super-set of all interfaces it implements:
    1. Let this object type be {objectType}.
    2. For each interface declared implemented as {interfaceType},